vojtech-pail/ghg-emissions/README.md

 1. Visualize the proportion of emissions related to agriculture against other sectors.
 2. Compare the data from two different sources and provide some key metrics about the differences.

 *There are several gases that are generally considered as "greenhouse", each with different magnitude of contribution towards global warming.
-The common method to normalize the numbers is to multiply the values with a constant that is related to a specific gas, resulting in the equivalent of emitted CO2.
+The common method to normalize the numbers is to multiply the values with a constant that is related to a specific gas, resulting in an equivalent of emitted CO2.
 The multiplication factors that are used in both datasets were taken from the Fifth Assessment report by Intergovernmental Panel on Climate Change (further abbreviated as IPCC).*

 ## 3 Exploring the data
 First I had to understand what is the structure of the data and how the comparison of the two different datasets would look like.